dherslof/arduino_sketches/games/blinking_led_memory_game/readme.md

 Good Luck!

 ## Board
-Current default board is now UNO.
+Current default board is UNO.
 Hardcoded HW PIN values in the code.

-Wiring can bee seen in the **doc** directory.
+Wiring can be seen in the **doc** directory.